Updated: Sep 4, 2021

 Try to avoid the indulgence of gluttony and over-eating, and when you do eat, ensure you are chewing thoroughly to aid digestion and transit of food through the gut.
 Small and regular portions throughout the day can help to maintain digestion.
 There is also some research on chronobiology and circadian rhythms, i.e. your natural body clock, and around time-restricted eating, but ensure you allow for 3 hours digestion time before sleeping where possible (4).

-Most importantly, stay gut healthy by focussing on you
+Most importantly, stay gut healthy by focusing on you

 Gut health and beating the bloat isn’t just about the food you eat, but the lifestyle you lead.
 Ensure you make time to minimise stress, keep active, get adequate rest and sleep as well as avoid long periods of wearing tight clothing.